tjungbauer/blog-gitops-app-dependencies/README.md

       kind: Application
 ```

-If you do not use the Operator you can add the same configuration to the Argo CD ConfigMap **argocd-cm**
+If you do not use the Operator, you can add the same configuration to the Argo CD ConfigMap **argocd-cm**

 The syntax of such health checks is described at [Custom Health Checks](]https://argo-cd.readthedocs.io/en/stable/operator-manual/health/#argocd-app).

-Bascially it verifies if the status is healthy and reports this status to Argo CD.
+Bascially, it verifies if the status is healthy and reports this status to Argo CD.

 ## Demo
 Let's create an example.
 As described above I would like to create some waves that deploy the services in the following order: